osch/lua-mtmsg/README.md

   Sets the arguments together as one message into the buffer.
 All other messages in this buffer are discarded.
-Arguments can be simple data types (string, number, boolean, light user data).
+Arguments can be simple data types (string, number, boolean, light user data, C function).

   Returns *true* if the message could be set into the buffer.